-(Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
+(Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

-First State National Historical Park
+Visiting First State National Historical Park

 The First State NHP is actually seven separate sites spread out across the state.
 You will find Beaver Valley, Fort Christina and Old Swedes Church in Wilmington.
 New Castle has the New Castle Court House.
 In Dover, you will find The Green and the John Dickinson Plantation.
 Finally, the Ryves Holt House is located in Lewes.